What is counselling?

 How do I know if I need counselling?

 If you feel you are not functioning well emotionally, socially or academically, our caring and congenial counsellors will conduct an assessment and offer professional recommendation towards a positive change.

 How would I tell about my problem?

 You may present your problem however you like.
 Sometimes, there are pauses and one may say things unexpectedly.
 The counsellor is there to help you resolve issues and gradually address all that are pertinent.

 What is the difference between a psychiatrist and a psychologist?

 A psychiatrist is a medical doctor who has specialized in psychiatry, and commonly uses medication to treat clients.
-A psychologist on the other hand is qualified and trained to handle cognitive, emotional and social aspects of behavior and help clients understand and deal with issues that affect their life.
+A psychologist on the other hand is qualified and trained to handle cognitive, emotional and social aspects of behaviour and help clients understand and deal with issues that affect their life.

 How much will I have to pay for the C3A services?

 All consultations and services are free of charge for the entire NUST community